fortrabbit/help/README.md

 ## Maintainability

 * Find the right balance between being general and being precise (aka Captain Obvious)
 * Very detailed step-by-step articles are easy to follow but get outdated very quickly
+* Don't use screenshots and images, use words and ASCII graphics
 * Don't bury numbers (like prices and limits) in articles
 * All those numbers must be managed in the "pricing" and the "specs" page
 * Keep it DRY!
 Don't repeat yourself